 5. Sensory – Around every corner, there’s something new to touch, taste, smell, hear, and see.
 Gardens are full of unique sensory experiences that are hard to duplicate indoors.
 Even with all the sensory stimulation, spending time in green settings such as gardens is actually directly linked to alleviating ADHD symptoms in children.

 These are just a few of the benefits of school gardens and why we believe they are an important and amazing tool for classroom learning.
-If you’d like to learn more about how to start (or revive!) and sustain a school garden, register for our upcoming School Garden Leadership Training on September 14 & 15.
+If you’d like to learn more about how to start (or revive!) and sustain a school garden, We provide classes throughout the year that cover a variety of topics.
+Explore our class offerings here.